celeritas-project/celeritas/doc/appendices/development.rst

 - Good encapsulation allows components to be interchanged easily because they have well-defined interfaces.
-- Pausing to think about how to minimize input and output from an algorithm can improve make it easier to write.
+- Pausing to think about how to minimize input and output from an algorithm can improve it *and* make it easier to write.

 Applications: